 However, all did not go smoothly in Australia at the beginning of the 19th century.
 In March 1804 some Irish convicts led by Philip Cunningham took part in a rebellion at Castle Hill.
 On 4 March they captured a convict station at Parramatta.
 The next day they fought a ‘battle’ with government soldiers.
-As a result of the rebellion quickly collapsed and the ringleaders were hanged.
+As a result the rebellion quickly collapsed and the ringleaders were hanged.

-A second rebellion, the rum rebellion occurred in 1808.
+A second rebellion, the Rum Rebellion occurred in 1808.
 William Bligh, the famous captain of the Bounty, was made governor in 1806.
 At that time rum was used as currency in Australia.
 Bligh forbade this.
 However, on 26 January 1808, a group of soldiers led by Major George Johnston arrested Bligh.
 He was held prisoner for over a year until he finally agreed to leave Australia.
 However soon after he set sail Bligh decided to return.
 In 1809 the British government decided to replace Bligh and in 1810 he was succeeded by Colonel Macquarie. n Australian Sheep

 In 1797 Merino sheep were brought to Australia.
 The number of sheep in Australia quickly boomed.
 There was a huge demand for their wool in England.
-By 1820 there 100,000 sheep in Australia.
+By 1820 there were 100,000 sheep in Australia.
 By 1830 the figure had reached 1 million.
 There were 1 million sheep in Tasmania.
 By 1850 there were 13 million sheep in New South Wales.
 By 1850 half of all wool woven in Britain came from Australia/Tasmania.

 The Growth of Tasmania